GitPaulo/TFG/README.md

 ## Acknowledgements

-I do not own any of the assets used in this game.
+I do **not** own any of the assets used in this game, they were acquired on free licenses or paid for non-profit usage.

 ## TODO

+- [ ] Win Loss counters?
+Rounds?
+- [ ] Fix sound duplication and cleanup sound manager
+- [ ] Clashing is still buggy (flashing and knockback)
 - [ ] Improve game over screen, maybe keep track of P1 vs P2 wins?
 - [ ] Add more 300x800 backgrounds
-- [ ] Add more attacks
-  - [ ] Grab without animation somehow
+- [ ] Uses for the interact action
-  - [ ] Jump squish attack? with a bounce!!! and that gets rid of weird top interactions
-- [ ] Rock entity!
-Interact with rock (pray)?
+  - Rock entity
+  - Emote
-- [ ] Fix basic AI and settings passing logic
+- [ ] Finish basic AI to be fun to play against
 - [ ] Fix sprite scaling in character select
 - [ ] Countdown to fight (maybe not explicit) and fighter enter anims?
-- [ ] Keymappings get reset on game over
+- [ ] Keymappings get reset on game over bug